koinecraft/SatochipSwift/Examples/Verify/README.md

 - "Verify" button that appends "Verified" messages with timestamps
 - Auto-scrolling to show the most recent message
 - Clean, modern UI with proper constraints
+- NFC permissions and entitlements enabled for Satochip hardware wallet communication

 ## Usage